Fireworks: The Law and How To Report

 • Click NEIGHBOURHOOD AREA OUTSIDE MY HOME, MY PLACE OF WORK

-• Click FIREWORKS BEING USED DANGEROUSLY OR INAPPRPRIATELY
+• Click FIREWORKS BEING USED DANGEROUSLY OR INAPPROPRIATELY

 • Click on appropriate TAB